 1. RevPAR

-RevPAR stands for Revenue Per Available Rental and is a core metric used by everyone from vacation rental property managers to global hotel bosses.
 To calculate it, multiply your Average Daily Rate (ADR, see below) by the Occupancy Rate (OR, also see below); or divide your total revenue by the number of occupied nights.

 2. ADR

 ADR stands for Average Daily Rate and it shows the average amount each guest paid for a night over a chosen period.
-To calculate it, divide the total revenue by the number of nights sold.

 A high ADR may mean you make maximum money during high season or in-demand periods, but it could cause your occupancy to drop outside of these times.

-3. Occupancy Rate
+3. Occupancy rate

 Occupancy Rate (OR) is a percentage.
 To calculate it, divide the number of nights sold by the total number of nights in a given period.
-This will show you how often you had guests in your rentals versus your total availability.

 4. CAC